-Researchers have devised a new much more efficient technique for removing carbon dioxide from the smoke of power planets.
+Researchers have devised a new much more efficient technique for removing carbon dioxide from the smoke of power plants.

 The memzyme meets the Department of Energy’s standards by capturing 90 percent of power plant carbon dioxide production at a relatively low cost of $40 per ton.
 Researchers term the membrane a “memzyme” because it acts like a filter but is near-saturated with an enzyme, carbonic anhydrase, developed by living cells over millions of years to help rid themselves of carbon dioxide efficiently and rapidly.